Ontario Immigrant Nominee Program (OINP)

 • Applicants must intend to live and work in Ontario;

-• Applicants must be living in Ontario, or outside of Canada at the time of their application;
+• Applicants must be living in Ontario with legal status, or outside of Canada at the time of their application;

 • Applicants must submit their application within two years of the date listed on their Masters degree.